Affordable Internet

 Apply online through the Universal Service Administrative Company (USAC) or contact your preferred phone/internet provider to enroll directly.

-The Affordable Connectivity Program (ACP) provided $30/month discounts but funding expired in June 2024.
-Lifeline remains the primary federal assistance program.
-If Congress reauthorizes ACP funding, we will update this page.
+The Affordable Connectivity Program (ACP) was a federal program that provided $30/month internet discounts to eligible households.
+It stopped accepting new applications in February 2024 and fully wound down in June 2024 when Congress did not reauthorize funding.
+Lifeline is the primary federal assistance program currently available.
+If Congress reauthorizes ACP or a successor program, we will update this page.

 Louisiana State Programs